 Applied Mathematics Course Samples

-Calculus with Analytic Geometry I
+Calculus with Analytic Geometry I3 credits

 Differential and integral calculus of the algebraic and transcendental functions associated with analytic geometry.
 Prerequisite: Three years of high school mathematics including trigonometry with grades of B or better, or MTH 110 (with a grade of C- or better), or (MTH 105 and MTH 108) with grades of C- or better, or the consent of the instructor.

 Topics include: truth tables, propositional logic, sets, binary and equivalence relations, functions, matrices, binary, octal and hexadecimal number systems, combinatorics, proof by induction and recursion, and algorithms.
 Prerequisites: Competency in arithmetic and algebra.
+FA

 What Are Recent Applied Mathematics Graduates Currently Doing?